 Why AI Is Banned in Schools: Cheating, Learning Gaps, and What Educators Can Do

 Is AI in the classroom something you're excited about, or does it make you nervous?
 Should schools ban it, or can you use it to help your students learn?
-Artificial Intelligence (AI) is bringing big changes to education, and it's sparking a lot of debate.
-In fact, eighty-four percent of teachers say they’re concerned about students using generative AI to cheat or take shortcuts, which is a major reason many schools are choosing bans or strict restrictions.
+Artificial Intelligence (AI) is bringing significant changes to education and sparking considerable debate.

 Key Takeaways